Warsaw: 1800–1939

-Second World War
+World War II

-After the German Invasion of Poland on 1 September 1939 started the Second World War, Warsaw was defended until 27 September.
+After the German Invasion of Poland on 1 September 1939 started World War II, Warsaw was defended until 27 September.
 Central Poland, including Warsaw, came under the rule of the General Government, a German Nazi colonial administration.
 All higher education institutions were immediately closed and Warsaw's entire Jewish population – several hundred thousand, some 30% of the city – were herded into the Warsaw Ghetto.
 In July 1942, the Jews of the Warsaw Ghetto began to be deported en masse to the Aktion Reinhard extermination camps, particularly Treblinka.
 The city would become the centre of urban resistance to Nazi rule in occupied Europe.
 When the order came to annihilate the ghetto as part of Hitler's "Final Solution" on 19 April 1943, Jewish fighters launched the Warsaw Ghetto Uprising.
 Despite being heavily outgunned and outnumbered, the ghetto held out for almost a month.
 When the fighting ended, almost all survivors were massacred, with only a few managing to escape or hide.

 By July 1944, the Red Army was deep into Polish territory and pursuing the Nazis toward Warsaw.
 The Polish government-in-exile in London gave orders to the underground Home Army (AK) to try to seize control of Warsaw before the Red Army arrived.
-Thus, on 1 August 1944, as the Red Army was nearing the city, the Warsaw uprising began.
+Thus, on 1 August 1944, as the Red Army was nearing the city, the Warsaw Uprising began.
 The armed struggle, planned to last 48 hours, was partially successful, however, it went on for 63 days.
 Eventually, the Home Army fighters and civilians assisting them were forced to capitulate.
 They were transported to PoW camps in Germany, while the entire civilian population was expelled.
 Polish civilian deaths are estimated at between 150,000 and 200,000.

 Hitler, ignoring the agreed terms of the capitulation, ordered the entire city to be razed to the ground and the library and museum collections taken to Germany or burned.
 Monuments and government buildings were blown up by special German troops known as Verbrennungs- und Vernichtungskommando ("Burning and Destruction Detachments").
 About 85% of the city was destroyed, including the historic Old Town and the Royal Castle.

 On 17 January 1945 – after the beginning of the Vistula–Oder Offensive of the Red Army – Soviet troops and Polish troops of the First Polish Army entered the ruins of Warsaw, and liberated Warsaw's suburbs from German occupation.
-The city was swiftly taken by the Soviet Army, which rapidly advanced towards Łódź, as German forces regrouped at a more westward position.
+The city was swiftly freed by the Soviet Army, which rapidly advanced towards Łódź, as German forces regrouped at a more westward position.